Your Guide to Pitched Roof Windows

 Pros- Reliable operation, lower energy bills

-Best installed above head height, electric operated roof windows can add a touch of class to your room and bring it fully into the 21st century.
-Electrically operated windows can be opened by either remote control or by a switch on the wall.
+Best installed above head height, electric roof windows can add a touch of class to your room and bring it fully into the 21st century.
+Electrically operated windows can be opened by wall switch or mobile phone with VELUX ACTIVE.

 Pros- Simple operation, open from any room